RSVP for WisPolitics.com Luncheon

 Madison Club 5 E. Wilson St., Madison, Wisconsin 53703

-media release: Join WisPolitics.com for an in-person buffet luncheon at The Madison Club on Tuesday, March 8 for a conversation with outgoing UW System President Tommy Thompson on lessons from his tenure and the future of higher education.
+media release: Join WisPolitics.com for an in-person buffet luncheon at The Madison Club on Thursday, March 17, for a conversation with Governor Tony Evers.

-Thompson is also a former U.S. health secretary and the longest-serving governor in Wisconsin history.

 The event will begin with a moderated discussion and then shift to questions from the audience.